devmorph-9/devmorph-9/README.md

 <p>currently working on this project, this are few of my project and this is what i m learning like how to make use of this to build that
-currently working on this project, this are few of my project and this is what i m learning like how to make use of this to build that currently working on this project, this are few of my project and this is what i m learning like how to make use of this to build that</p>
+currently working on this project, this are few of my project and this is what i m learning like how to make use of this to build that

 **Following the technologies that use mostly (incl.
 Languages, Framworks, Tools, Library, etc.]**
 <p>